 Student Leader: Tayla Wheeler (firstname.lastname@example.org) and Ethan Hansor (email@example.com)

 Health Professions Club (HPC) provides additional resources, guidance, and advice to students intending to follow a career in the health professions: dental, medical, optometry, nursing, pharmacy, physical therapy, physician assistant, etc. HPC emphasizes making a difference on the Colorado College campus and in Colorado Springs by providing connections to health professionals within the community.

 Colorado College Hillel

-Student Leaders: Elias Asher (firstname.lastname@example.org), Ilana Rosenberg (email@example.com)
+Student Leaders: August Caldwell (firstname.lastname@example.org) and Ilana Rosenberg (email@example.com)

 Hillel is Colorado College's Jewish student organization.
 All of our events, however, are open to everyone!
 We have weekly Shabbat dinners at the interfaith house and we also build a sukkah, put on Passover seder, enjoy a Rosh Hashana service in the mountains, and more every year.
 Join us next Friday night for Shabbat dinner!

 The Investment Club